cinaral/matlab_cpp_work_demo/README.md

 ## **What is this?**

-This is an example project about prototyping and verifying C/C++ code using MATLAB.
+This is an example project about generating, verifying and integrating C/C++ code using MATLAB and CMake.
+For a minimum example, see the [related example project](https://github.com/cinaral/matlab_cmake_demo).

 - [MATLAB](https://www.mathworks.com/products/matlab.html) is a programming and numeric computing platform with powerful data analysis and graphics tools.
 - C is a general-purpose, procedural programming language with little hardware abstraction.
 It is efficient, portable and commonly used in embedded systems.